 Off Campus Accommodation for International Students in China

 students may opt for off campus locations.
-There are several websites
+Cost

 of renting housing off campus premises varies based on factors such as

 location, state of the apartment and amenities offered.
 CUCAS estimates